-Animations can make transition effects more fluid and satisfying, thus enhance the user experience for Android owner.
+Animations can make transition effects more fluid and satisfying, thus enhancing the user experience for Android owners.

-Unfortunately, this comes with a severe price; they cause more delays and draining the battery quickly.
+Unfortunately, this comes with a severe price; they cause more delays and drain the battery quickly.

-In this tutorial, I’m going to show you how to disable those unnecessary animations and make your phone perform better.
+In this tutorial, I’m going to show you how to disable those unnecessary animations and make your phone feel snappy.

 4. Go back to the Settings layout and select Developer Options.

-5. After Developer Mode activated, locate these options and turn it off.
+5. After Developer Mode is activated, locate these options and turn them off.
 See the following screenshot for details.

-You have to keep the Developer Mode active, Do not turn off the Developer Mode or it will revert to the default configuration, including for animation settings.
+You have to leave the Developer Mode to remain active, Do not turn off the Developer Mode or it will revert to the default configuration, including the animation settings.

 Disabling animations can improve the speed

 After disabling animations, you can easily notice that the smooth transition animations are no longer visible, but the apps became more responsive.
-I also found that the battery life is much better.
+I also found that the battery survives a little longer.